 * We are not just interested to focus on literacies as communication (meaning for others, as supports for social interaction).
 We are also interested in literacies as a form of representation (or meanings for ourselves, as supports for thinking).
 In this sense, literacy is not just a subject (‘English’ or ‘Language Arts).
 Literacies in the plural are central to all subject areas and all learning.

-How the Book and the Website are Organised
+How the Book and Website are Organized

 The ‘Literacies’ book and this companion website cover an enormously wide territory.
 For practical reasons, we provide several kinds of navigational aid to help readers through the text.
 Each chapter begins with an overview, which introduces the main points that it will address.
 The main narrative is then divided into parts with a structure of subheadings so you can locate particular ideas easily.
 Each chapter ends with a summary table that captures the argument analytically and synoptically.